turingschool/backend-curriculum-site/module2/lessons/factory_bot.md

 end
 ```

+* overriding
-* You can override attributes in factories with `create(:director, name: "Sal Espinosa")`
+When creating a new instance you can override attributes in factories `create(:director, name: "Sal Espinosa")`

-* You can create a list too with `create_list(:movie, 2, director: director)`!
-* dynamic vs. static values: "2015-03-05 11:14:47 -0700", { Time.now } or sequence attributes with block:
+* lists
+Want to create multiple of the same type of resource?
+`directors = create_list(:director, 2)`
+or
+`director_1, director_2 = create_list(:director, 2)`

+* Dynamic Values
+Want to be able to dynamically create values?
+use `{Time.now}` instead of `"2015-03-05 11:14:47 -0700"`

 ### Additional Resources

-- Work through this [playlist](https://www.youtube.com/playlist?list=PLf6E_SWaTZjH9V9-eeqH5oAXL-q7GcBm9) of tutorials alongside the repository cloned in the step above.
+- Work through this [playlist](https://www.youtube.com/playlist?list=PLf6E_SWaTZjH9V9-eeqH5oAXL-q7GcBm9) of tutorials alongside this clone [repository](https://github.com/turingschool-examples/factory_girl_intro) .
-  * **TIP**: Try increasing the speed of the videos once you get the hang of FactoryGirl (settings in the gear button on the YouTube video frame).
+  * **TIP**: Try increasing the speed of the videos once you get the hang of FactoryBot (settings in the gear button on the YouTube video frame).

+## WrapUp
+* How do you create a factory for a single resource?
+* How do you create a factory for a resource that belongs_to another resource?
+* Why might you use a tool like FactoryBot?